Yale Political Union: History

 Founded in 1934, the Yale Political Union originally had three parties: the Liberal Party, the Radical Party, and the Conservative Party.
 It has seen the rise and fall of others since.
 The Radical Party reorganized into the Labor Party in 1937, but it has since become entirely defunct.
 In 1953, the Party of the Right was founded, contributing to a shift in the union's political landscape, and in 1969, the Tory Party emerged out of the Party of the Right, focusing on traditionalist conservatism.
 In 2010, the Federalist Party emerged out of the Tory party, claiming that the Tory Party had fallen out of traditionalist conservatism.
 The Liberal Party changed its name to the Socialist Party in 2019, subsequently left the union in 2020 and has since become defunct.
 The Progressive Party was founded in 1962, dissolved in the 2000s, and was reconstructed in 2020.
 The Conservative Party renamed itself the Independent Party in 1977.
 The modern Conservative Party, established in 1996, considers itself a reconstitution of the original Conservative Party.
 There remains debate over which party—the Independent Party or the modern Conservative Party—holds the true legacy of the original Conservative Party, with both claiming alumni from the pre-1977 era.
 The YPU regained strength throughout the 1970s, during which period the Liberal Party was by far the largest, but then suffered a severe blow shortly after A. Bartlett Giamatti became the Yale President.
-Giamatti, violating numerous agreements and covenants established with the union, "repurposed" the YPU building/debate hall.
-Today, it is used for office space and storage.

 After several years of rebuilding, the union recovered its numerical strength.
 This recovery moved into rapid gear during spring term of 1984 (under the presidency of Fareed Zakaria) when membership tripled to 900 during a term highlighted by a nationally televised debate.
 By the end of 1987, under the presidency of William Leake, active membership rolls comprised over 1,200 members, nearly 1/4 of the entire student body at Yale, and the YPU successfully launched a Model Congress; a magazine; an annual three-day visit to Washington D.C. for meetings with Cabinet members, Supreme Court justices, IMF and World Bank heads, foreign ambassadors and the director of the National Gallery of Art; and an on-topic debate team, which sent two union members overseas to the world debate championships.
 Then, the one-vote failure of an attempt to acquire the financially significantly stronger Yale International Relations (Model UN) program at Yale in spring 1987 (which would have made for a political powerhouse on campus), and the earlier 1980s loss of the YPU's dedicated facilities slowed momentum, and membership declined after a poor recruit in the fall of 1988.